The Home Report

 If you own a property which is being put up for sale in Scotland, then you must arrange for a Home Report to be prepared.
-You should contact a Chartered Surveyor who is a member of the Royal Institution of Chartered Surveyors (RICS) before your home goes on the ‘market’.
+You should contact an Accredited Surveyor who is a member of the Royal Institution of Chartered Surveyors (RICS) before your home goes on the ‘market’.
 Your selling agent can also do this on your behalf, if you prefer.

 If you are interested in buying a property, you should ask the owner of the property or their selling agent for a copy of the Home Report.
 By law, anyone genuinely interested in buying a residential property is entitled to receive a copy of the Home Report for that property.
 Interested buyers must receive it within nine days of asking for a copy.

 The Surveyor will carry out the ‘Single Survey and Valuation’ and ‘Energy Performance Certificate’ requirement of the Home Report and the ‘Property Questionnaire’ section of the report must be completed by the current home owner.